Liiesl/ManhwaOCR-docs/src/pages/getting-started/errors.md

 #### Cause

-The Manhwa OCR Tool is built using the **PySide6** library for its graphical user interface.
+The Easy Scanlate is built using the **PySide6** library for its graphical user interface.
 This error occurs if your Python environment has the conflicting **PyQt5** library installed.
 The two cannot coexist and the application is designed to safely exit instead of crashing.

 #### Solution